-- 🎡 Identify the government agencies and organizations that normally prepare for emergency situations and provide emergency services in your community - 🍲 Find out who is your community's emergency management director and learn what this person does to prepare, respond to, recover from, mitigate and prevent emergency situations. - 🐲 Use the information you gained from your local emergency management director to prepare a chart as described in Requirement 2. - Meet with your family and discuss how to prepare for the situations in your chart.
+- Identify the government agencies and organizations that normally prepare for emergency situations and provide emergency services in your community - Find out who is your community's emergency management director and learn what this person does to prepare, respond to, recover from, mitigate and prevent emergency situations. - Use the information you gained from your local emergency management director to prepare a chart as described in Requirement 2. - Meet with your family and discuss how to prepare for the situations in your chart.
 With this in mind, work with your family to assemble an emergency/evacuation kit and develop a family plan as described in the Emergency Preparedness Merit Badge Pamphlet.
 Be prepared to discuss the outcomes of your family meeting at camp, and bring either your family's kit or photographs of it to camp. - Create a personal emergency service pack, as described in the Emergency PreparednessMerit Badge Pamphlet

-Scouts Name: Troop: Personal Fitness Session: 10:15 or 11:15 Week: WORKCO BO SCOUTS OF AN Personal Fitness Merit Badge Please initial the requirements that you Scout has completed Have your health-care practitioner give you a physical examination, using the Scout medical examination form. .
-Have a dental examination.
-Get a statement saying that your teeth have been checked and cared for.
-Complete the aerobic fitness, flexibility and muscular strength tests, along with the body composition evaluation as described in the Personal Fitness merit badge pamphlet.
-Record your results and identify those areas where you feel you need to improve.
-Outline a comprehensive 12-week physical fitness program using the results of your fitness tests.
+- Have a dental examination.
+Get a statement saying that your teeth have been checked and cared for. - Complete the aerobic fitness, flexibility and muscular strength tests, along with the body composition evaluation as described in the Personal Fitness merit badge pamphlet.
+Record your results and identify those areas where you feel you need to improve. - Outline a comprehensive 12-week physical fitness program using the results of your fitness tests.
 Be sure your program incorporates the endurance, intensity and warm-up guidelines discussed in the Personal Fitness merit badge pamphlet.
-Before beginning your exercises, have the program approved by your counselor and parents.
-Complete the physical fitness program you outlined in requirement 7.
+Before beginning your exercises, have the program approved by your counselor and parents. - Complete the physical fitness program you outlined in requirement 7.
 Keep a log of your fitness program activity (how long you exercised; how far you ran, swam or biked; home many exercise repetitions you completed; your exercise heart rate; etc.).
 Repeat the aerobic fitness, muscular strength and flexibility tests every two week and record your results.
 After the 12th week, repeat all of the required activities in each of the three test categories, record your results and show improvement in each one.
 For the body composition evaluation, compare and analyze your prepogram and post-program body composition measurements.
-Signature: Date:

-Position:

-Name (please print):
+Signature: Date: Name (please print): Position: